 Dick Herman at the Muhammad Ali Come-Back fight of October 26, 1970 in Atlanta

-In 1970 I was a 27-year-old white boy that I looked like a 19-year-old college student.
-I had gotten two legitimate press passes to be at the fight, but quite frankly I thought any minute I would be thrown out as an imposter; it was like I was going into a swinging night club with a counterfeit driver’s license.
-I immediately had to look the part of a seasoned New York Times photographer, which I was not.
+I had gotten two legitimate press passes to be at the fight, but quite frankly I thought any minute I would be thrown out as an imposter; it was as though I was going into a swinging night club with a counterfeit driver’s license; I immediately had to look the part of a seasoned New York Times photographer, which I was not.

 I had a suit and tie and looked reasonably presentably square.
 When the crowd started pouring in, I began to feel under-dressed; one after another they came, in long furry coats and unusual hats, some even with feathered capes.
 Some came in already smoking pipes, some with high platform shoes.
 They were the powerful and wealthy black community adding their support for Muhammad Ali and the early Black Pride movement.

 I didn’t dare aim my camera at any of the celebrities for fear of invading their privacy.
 I remember that Sidney Poitier was there as well as Hank Aaron and Arthur Ashe, Diana Ross, Mary Wilson of the Supremes, and Bill Cosby.
 I saw Julian Bond, Andrew Young, Jesse Jackson, and Coretta Scott King.
-Joe Lewis and Sugar Ray Robinson were there as well.
-And these were the people I recognized.
+Joe Lewis and Sugar Ray Robinson were there, and these were the people I knew of.

 I kept to myself wandering here and there waiting for the big event, never sitting.
 There were a few other fights before the main event, I didn’t waste my film.
 When it was time for the call of Jerry Quarry to enter the arena there was enthusiastic cheering as he fought his way through the crowd to get to the ring.
 When they called Muhammad Ali, the crowd went into a wild frenzy as he also fought his way through the mayhem.
 Everyone was trying to touch him.
 My camera was clicking away from a distance fearing something bad might happen during that time.
-My thoughts remembered the time when Lee Harvey Oswald (the man who assassinated JFK) was shot during a crowded walk in a Dallas police station on live TV.
-Nothing like that happened during this event.
-However, there was an after party where about a hundred people from the Ali Quarry fight were robbed at gunpoint, but that’s another story for another time.
-Matter-of-fact Peacock has a mini-series just out now called Fight Night: The Million dollar Heist.
+My thoughts remembered the time when Lee Harvey Oswald, the man who assassinated JFK, was shot during a similar crowded walk in a Dallas police station on live tv.
+Nothing like that happened during this event, however, there was an after party where about a hundred people from the Ali Quarry fight were robbed at gunpoint, but that’s another story for another time.

-In today’s world you would look at your camera to see if your shot was good and if it wasn’t, you would take another shot, however in 1970 you would agonize for hours or days over whether the shot was good, was it in focus, did I get the right exposure will I be successful in “pushing” the tri-x film from 400 ASA to 2400 ASA.
-Will it be good enough for a 16 X 20.
-These were the thoughts that would be with me for days.
+In today’s world you would look at the back of your camera to see if your shot was good, and if it wasn’t, you would take another shot, however in 1970 you would agonize for hours or days over whether the shot was any good, was it in focus, did I get the right exposure will I be successful in “pushing” the tri-x film from 400 ASA to 2400 ASA.
+Will it be good enough for a16X20.
+These were my next thoughts that would be with me for days.

 Dick Herman